Interesting Facts about Dawson’s Creek

 If you are a fan of Dawson’s Creek, you will love to know about its facts and inside things that we have mentioned in this article below:

-Joshua Jackson Gave Auditions for Both Pacey and Dawson
+1. Joshua Jackson Gave Auditions for Both Pacey and Dawson

 Joshua Jackson auditioned for both lead roles of Pacey and Dawson.
 Initially, he read for Pacey, but the producers were interested in hearing Joshua read for Dawson as well.
 However, they gave him the role of Pacey.
-One of his competitors for the role of Pacey was the future American Pie star, Jason biggs.
+One of his competitors for the role of Pacey was the future American Pie star, Jason Biggs.

-Selma Blair Was Almost Cast As Joey
+2. Selma Blair Was Almost Cast As Joey

-Before Katie Holmes auditioned and cast for the role that would make her America’s girl next door, Blair was much close to landing the role.
-The writers wrote Joe to be a tomboy, and according to Williamson, they were very close to cast Salma Blair, who acted excellently as Joey.
+Before Katie Holmes auditioned and was cast for the role that would make her America’s girl next door, Blair was much close to landing the role.
+The writers wrote Joe to be a tomboy, and according to Williamson, they were very close to casting Salma Blair, who acted excellently as Joey.
 But when Williamson saw Katie Holmes on tape with those beautiful two big eyes, he knew he had his Joey.

 Source: The Hollywood Reporter

-The Executive Producer Had To Fight For James Van Der Beek to Be Cast
+3. The Executive Producer Had To Fight For James Van Der Beek to Be Cast

 The last role to be cast was Dawson.
 The auditions were conducted in Los Angeles, and the interesting thing is that James Van Der Beek sat next to the future Entourage star Adrian Genier on the plane, only to find out later that he was also auditioning for the role of Dawson Leery.
 After viewing the auditions, the head of Sony said that Van Der Beek didn’t have that star quality, which was required for the role of Dawson.
-But the executive producer, Williamson, argued and convinced that Van Der Beek could do it.
+But the executive producer, Williamson, argued and was convinced that Van Der Beek could do it.

 Just because of Williamson, they kept having Van Der Beek read the scene again and again.
 Finally, when Williamson had enough arguments on this topic, he yelled, “I wrote Dawson!
 I am Dawson!
 This is Dawson!” two days before filming was scheduled to start, James Van Der Beek was official Cast as Dawson Leery.
 This also means that Dawson was the favorite character of the producer, Williamson.